Coldtrain/Filestore---Google-CTF-2021/README.md

 Code written during the 2021 Google CTF.

-Deduplication is the process of storing large amounts of data, but removing duplicates / repeating data, and having all copies point to one index.

-It allows databases and backup solutions to save on immense amounts of storage space.
+Deduplication is the process of storing large amounts of data but removing duplicates / repeating data while having all copies point to one index; By doing so allows databases and backup solutions to save on immense amounts of storage space.

 The exploit in this CTF is that deduplication is its own worst enemy.